 Jesus Christ was sovereign over your birth.
 He is sovereign over your life, and he will be sovereign over your death.

 Sovereign over your birth means that of all the millions of people who could potentially have come from the union of your father and your mother, God created you!
 In great love and mercy, he planned that you should be for all eternity!

 Sovereign over your life means all that has a happened to you, the good you have enjoyed and the evil you have suffered, was known to God before the beginning of time.
 Life is full of surprises for us, unexpected twists and turns, but nothing ever comes as a surprise to him.
-Before a word is on my tongue God knows it completely.
+Before a word is on my tongue, God knows it completely.

 God’s sovereignty over your life means that God works through all that has happened in your past and whatever will happen in the future to advance the great purpose for which he brought you into being.
-This is what the apostle Paul is talking about when he says, “For those who love God all things work together for good” (Rom.
-8:28).
+This is what the apostle Paul is talking about when he says, “For those who love God all things work together for good” (Romans 8:28).
 God’s good purpose is that a reflection of his dearly loved Son will radiate from you for his glory and for your joy forever.

 Sovereign over your death means Jesus Christ is in complete control of the timing, the circumstances, and the outcome of your death, which for a Christian believer, whenever it comes, will be an immediate translation into glory.
-“In your book were written… the days that were formed for me” (Ps.
-139:16; cf Job 14:5).

 George Whitfield said, “We are immortal till our life’s work is done.”
 You can’t use that as an excuse for irresponsible behavior – driving down the wrong side of the road at 90 mph.
 That is an abuse of the truth.
 Satan tried that abuse when he suggested to Jesus that he should jump from the pinnacle of the temple, “Nothing bad will happen!”